 Sir/Madam, let there be a speech.
 An epic, timeless speech that would make Winston Churchill proud as all hell.
 Let those TCB ponies know that we will never give up, that we will never surrender.
 Let it be made perfectly clear, that their actions, their arrogance, have made them the enemy of every man, woman and child of planet Earth.
 Let it be made perfectly clear, that this insult shall not pass unheeded, that we will extract punishment for their actions.

 We welcomed them, to our world.
 We welcomed them with open arms.
-In turn, they have insulted us, imposed judgement on our species, and damed us to extintion.
+In turn, they have insulted us, imposed judgment on our species, and damned us to extinction.

 This will not do.

 Ponies, you have invited a retaliation that you could not possibly imagine.
 You have united us in a way that you cannot possible fathom, you have created an enemy that you cannot possibly defeat.
 Your actions have given us the perfect excuse to cast aside every rule, every treaty that bound us and prevented our own destruction, the perfect occasion to unleash the worst horrors created by our most talented psychopaths.